๐Floor Price Oracle (Perpetuals)

 Several filters are employed to eliminate trade instances executed with malicious intent

-Cooling Period for Token IDs - prevents floor price manipulation by restricting the number of times a single token can be traded in the span of hours, where is chosen based on historical trading frequency of the NFTs within a collection under different market conditions.
+• Cooling Period for Token IDs - prevents floor price manipulation by restricting the number of times a single token can be traded in the span of XX hours, where XX is chosen based on historical trading frequency of the NFTs within a collection under different market conditions.

-Address Tracking - prevents floor price manipulation by restricting the number of eligible transactions an address can participate in, in the span of hours, where is chosen based on historical address activity under different market conditions.
+• Address Tracking - prevents floor price manipulation by restricting the number of eligible transactions an address can participate in, in the span of YY hours, where YY is chosen based on historical address activity under different market conditions.

 Apart from wash trading filters, an outlier removal methodology is utilized in order to exclude any anomalous sales which may distort the floor price.